crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for correlated scalar sub-queries within the select list of a query.
+See :ref:`Scalar subquery <sql-scalar-subquery>`.

 - Improve performance of queries on ``sys.snapshots``.

 - Added a ``application_name`` session setting that can be used to identify